Thursday, August 25, 2011

 Art in Beijing

-I was thrilled to receive acceptance for a Residency at Red Gate for September 2011 or January, February, March 2012
+I was thrilled to be accepted for a Residency at Red Gate for August, September 2011 or January, February, March 2012

-Red Gate offers a program that offers the time and space to work in a studio environment with local and international artists.
-There is a competitive application process with two main deadlines a year for six two – three month residencies. . . . . .
-Red Gate assists all participants to connect with the art scene, meet local Chinese artists and to source art materials.
+The Red Gate program offers the time and space to work in a studio environment with local and international artists.
+There is a competitive application process with two main deadlines a year for six, two to three month residencies.

 So of course we had to visit the Red Gate Gallery. http://www.redgategallery.com/location This incredible space has an exhibiting factor of ‘wow’.
-We met the director, who was charming, informative and in my good books, as he gifted me with a beautiful red bound collection of the current exhibiting artists works . . .what is there not to love?
+We met the director, who was charming, informative and in my good books, as he gifted me with a beautiful red bound collection of exhibiting artist's works ...what is there not to love?

-We then moved onto Feijiacun, to the Beigao studio compound to meet the director Ms Zehui, who is helping Crystal with the Red Gate residency program.
-We were shown the studios and met some of the very talented residing artists.
+We were taken to Feijiacun, to the Beigao studio compound to meet the director Ms Zehui, who is helping Crystal with the Red Gate residency program.
+We were shown the impressive studios and met some of the very talented residing artists.

-ided that the first option of one month for September 2011 was too short a time to emerse myself in any serious body of work and the second choice was smack bang in winter.( I know I would not be able to endure the extreme cold of a typical Beijing winter) My final decision was to re apply at a later date.
+ided that the first option of one month for September 2011 was too short a time to immerse myself in any serious body of work (and interrupted my stay with Brianna) and the second choice was smack bang in winter.( I know I would not be able to endure the extreme cold of a typical Beijing winter)

 So we decided to continue with the ART theme, with a visit to the innovative and exciting